16 website metrics to track for growth

 How to Improve Bounce Rate

-• Setting external links to open in new tabs
+• Ensuring external links are set to open in new tabs

-• Improving page load time
+• Improving page speed scores and page load time

 6. Traffic Sources